smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 ## Impact on existing code
 * SDL core would need to add support to download and parse the new JSON schema for vehicle data.
 The interface between SDL core and HMI needs to be updated while passing _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ requests to include return data type and reference keys.
-* APIs would need a new Request/Response API to act as the Generic Request Response for _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData_
+* _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ APIs need to be updated at [proxy side](#proxy-side-changes).
-* New API is needed to provide HMI a way to read OEM Network Mapping table version
+* SDL core would need to implement new API(`GetPolicyConfigurationData`) which HMI would use to read OEM Network Mapping table version and endpoint `url`.
+This API replaces `GetURLS` API, hence `GetURLS` API would be removed.
+* SDL core would need to add new endpoint `custom_vehicle_data_mapping_url` and update core's policy classes and table to support the parsing, setting, and retrieving of a new module config field `endpoint_properties`.
-* SDL core would need to persist OEM and schema versions in policy DB
+* SDL core would need to create new tables to persist `schema_items` and `schema_version` in policy DB.
+New table names:
+  * `vehicle_data_items_definitions`
+  * `vehicle_data_item_parameters`
+  * `vehicle_data`
 * SDL core would need to add `schema_version` to sdl_snapshot
 * SDL Server project needs updates as defined above.
+* SDL core would need to modify message validation process to check for known parameters in the vehicle data schema if validation fails against the RPC Spec.
+* SDL core would need to modify the PTU process to parse the vehicle data schema items.

 ## Alternatives considered